SandroZellweger/script-trigger-app/CONFIG-SETUP.md

 This project uses separate configuration files to keep sensitive data out of version control.

+**IMPORTANT:** This app requires `config.private.js` to run.
+It will NOT work on GitHub Pages without credentials.

 ## Files Structure

 - **`config.public.js`** ✅ Safe for GitHub - Contains only public settings